 Over the years the organization came to be known in the community as "CHAI House."
 But from the start, it was about so much more.

-Today, CHAI maintains seven group homes, provides services to individual clients in the community through Wolens Program Services and operates a group Day Habilitation Program.
+Today, CHAI maintains eight group homes, provides services to individual clients in the community through Wolens Program Services and operates a group Day Habilitation Program.

 CHAI is definitely about more than JUST a House.

 CHAI operates and maintains seven group homes located in residential neighborhoods of North Dallas.
 Residents receive supervision from dedicated and caring staff, according to their needs, in settings from semi-independent to 24/7 care and remain with CHAI for all of their adult life as long as CHAI’s services meet their needs.
 CHAI offers a selection of community homes that are constantly well-maintained and up-to-date.
 Our dedicated staff members provide frequent feedback to family members, assist in planning activities, and teach clients how to live independently.
 CHAI clients are integrated into the community through planned social events and programs.
 Events in the Jewish community offer even more resources for residents to take advantage of.
-Miller 1, Miller 2, Bauer, Toub, Yale, Levy 1, Levy 2, Todd 1, and Todd 2 two are funded by Home and Community-based Services and three residents live in each home.
-The Todd House and the Levy House are our assisted living homes and six residents live in each home.
+Miller 1, Miller 2, Bauer, Toub, Yale, Levy 1, Levy 2, Todd 1, and Todd 2 two are funded by Home and Community-based Services and at least three residents live in each home.
+The Todd House is our assisted living homes and six residents live in this home.

 - Room and board for 31 residents